What Is Mean In Math And How Can You Calculate An Average? Explained For Teachers, Parents and Kids

 Read more: What Is Fluency In Math & How Do Schools Develop It?

-Finding the mean is just one of the ways that people find averages out of a set of data.
-The United States Census Bureau uses mean to find the average age of the population.
+Finding the mean is just one of the ways that people find averages from a set of data.
+The United States Census Bureau uses the mean to find the average age of the population and the population mean.
 Any role that involves looking at data will likely use the mean to help draw conclusions from the data.

 Mean math worked examples